New Case Is Reminder of Need to Carefully Draft Non-Competes Connected to Sale of Business

 This week a California court reinforced the general validity of non-compete agreements in the context of the sale of a business, but nonetheless struck the agreement at issue in the case on the ground that it was overbroad and not limited to protecting the buyer's good will interest in the business.
 The case is Fillpoint v.
-Maas and the decision is here.
+Maas.
 Most California employers are aware that California law generally prohibits non-compete agreements in the employment context based on the public policy favoring employee mobility and the right to pursue a livelihood.
 However, one notable exception to this general rule is California's statutory allowance of non-compete agreements connected to the sale of a business.
 This exception is codified at California Business and Professions Code section 16601.
 The purpose behind the exception, generally, is that the buyer of a business has a justifiable interest in preventing the seller from obliterating the value of the sold business by running out and competing against the buyer.
 As such, reasonable restrictions on competition are upheld when based on agreement of the parties in connection with the sale of a business.

 In Fillpoint, the employer, Crave, was in the business of distributing and publishing video games and Maas was an employee and stockholder in Crave.
 Crave was acquired by Handleman.
 As part of the acquisition, Maas sold his stock to Handleman and signed a stock purchase agreement containing a non-compete agreement.
 He also signed an employment agreement with Handleman containing an additional non-compete provision.
 The two agreements cross-referenced eachother and were “integrated” but the non-compete provisions were not identical.
 The non-compete provision in the stock purchase agreement essentially prohibited Maas from competing for a three year period following Handleman’s acquisition.
 In contrast, the employment agreement prohibited Maas from competing for a one year period following Maas’ termination of employment, whenever that might be (it was not tied to the timing of Handleman’s acquisition of Crave).